Dragon1 Standard: Definitions of the Concepts

 • In science, a theory means a well-substantiated explanation of some aspect of the natural world that sits above laws, inferences, and tested hypotheses.

-• Evolution and natural selection are two different things, but commonly mistaken.
+• Evolution and natural selection are two different things, but they are commonly mistaken.
 Definitions help us to distinguish between the terms.

-• A species is a group of living organisms consisting of similar individuals capable of exchanging genes or interbreeding.
+• A species is a group of living organisms with similar individuals capable of exchanging genes or interbreeding.

 • Kinds are not defined in biology.
 A kind is a group of people or things having similar characteristics.

-Definitions make clear what is included in a concept or excluded from a concept.
-For instance, an animal is a living organism that feeds on organic matter, typically having specialized sense organs and a nervous system, and can respond rapidly to stimuli but is not able to self-reflect.
+Definitions clarify what is included in or excluded from a concept.
+For instance, an animal is a living organism that feeds on organic matter, typically having specialized sense organs and a nervous system, and can respond rapidly to stimuli but cannot self-reflect.
 So humans are not animals, although we have a common ancestor.

 Definitions provide relationships of concepts.
 Every definition uses words.
 These words show relationships with other words and definitions.
-If children learn that only humans can talk and self-reflect, then they will not expect any more animals to talk back.
-For instance, snakes and donkeys are animals and not humans, so they cannot talk or self-reflect.
+If children learn that only humans can talk and self-reflect, they will not expect more animals to talk back.
+For instance, snakes and donkeys are animals, not humans, so they cannot talk or self-reflect.

 Types of Definitions